emecell/training/frontend/Dojo.md

 ## What is Dojo?

-A JavaScript Framework like JQuery, etc.
+A JavaScript framework like AngularJS, Backbone.js, or Ember.js.

 ### Why frameworks?